kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 - For Post a Feeds: Only 1 time DB write
 ###### Disadvantage
 - N times of DB reads is very slow, and it has to process during user request the news feed
+- New data might not be shown to the users until they issue a pull request
 ##### Push Model (with Async Fanout and NewsFeed table)
 ```
 select * from news_feed where owner_id = A order by created_at desc limit 20;